 1. Fill Your Plate with Plant-based Foods

 Take care of your body and stop eating processed junk food.
 Heart disease has exploded in frequency because of the standard American diet.
-According to U.S. Department of Agriculture estimates, 32 percent of our calories comes from animal foods, 57 percent from processed plant foods, and only 11 percent from whole grains, beans, fruits, vegetables, and nuts.¹ We are filling up with artery-clogging foods!
+According to U.S. Department of Agriculture estimates, 32 percent of our calories come from animal foods, 57 percent from processed plant foods, and only 11 percent from whole grains, beans, fruits, vegetables, and nuts.¹ We are filling up with artery-clogging foods!
 Plant-based foods are essential to healing the body and protecting the heart.
 Dr. Kahn suggests eating five to six servings a day of whole food plant sources.
 He enjoys plenty of fruits and vegetables, whole grains, peas, beans, and lentils.

 2. Don’t Smoke